XiaoMi/mace/docs/user_guide/advanced_usage.rst

     * - model_data_format
       - model data format, could be 'file' or 'code'. 'file' for converting model weight to data file(.data) and 'code' for converting model weight to c++ code.
     * - model_name
-      - model name, should be unique if there are more than one models.
+      - model name should be unique if there are more than one models.
         **LIMIT: if build_type is code, model_name will be used in c++ code so that model_name must comply with c++ name specification.**
     * - platform
       - The source framework, tensorflow or caffe.
     * - model_file_path
-      - The path of your model file, can be local path or remote url.
+      - The path of your model file which can be local path or remote URL.
     * - model_sha256_checksum
       - The SHA256 checksum of the model file.
     * - weight_file_path